 In the classic novel “Journey to the West” XuanWu was a king of the north who had two generals serving under him, a “Tortoise General” (symbol of water) and a “Snake General” (symbol of fire) – XuanWu, the turtle-snake constellation which contains the BeiDou stars is the only constellation represented by a double symbol – the archetypes of Yin and Yang.

-Few months before receiving my license to practice acupuncture I was reading “The Book of Changes and the Unchanging Truth” by Hua-Ching Ni when I saw the symbol used by Master Ni to describe Polaris.
-It was immediately clear to me that that represented the perfect symbol for the acupuncture I wanted to practice.
+Few months before receiving my license to practice acupuncture I was reading “The Book of Changes and the Unchanging Truth” by Master Hua-Ching Ni when I saw a calligraphy of the character (斗 -Dòu/Dipper) used as an abbreviation for Polaris (北斗星).
+It was immediately clear to me that that represented the perfect symbol for the acupuncture I wanted to practice.-

 If Polaris was the place of reunion of all the yin and yang and the only fixed point in our ever changing reality it represented the ideal stand point from which to practice Chinese Medicine and the best metaphor for that moment of silent, stillness and hesitation that precedes the insertion of needles.
 In addition, as a further incentive to use it as my sign, it was very similar to the way I sign my name.